Termination of Parental Rights

-One of the acceptable grounds for termination of a person’s parental rights is that they agree.
-In addition to that agreement, the court also has to find that the termination is in the child’s best interests.
-As a practical matter, generally speaking, uncontested terminations of parental rights are less lengthy and contentious litigations than are contested terminations.
+One acceptable grounds for terminating a person’s parental rights is that they agree.
+In addition to that agreement, the court must find that the termination is in the child’s best interests.
+As a practical matter, generally speaking, uncontested terminations of parental rights are less lengthy and contentious litigations than contested terminations.

 Termination of Parental Rights Without Consent

-In an unconsented termination of parental rights, the petitioner has to prove that termination is in the best interests of the child.
-He or she also has to prove with clear and convincing evidence that one of the above factors, besides the consent factor, applies.
+In an unconsented termination of parental rights, the petitioner has to prove that termination is in the child’s best interests.
+They must also prove with clear and convincing evidence that one of the above factors, besides the consent factor, applies.

-- Services that have been offered to the parent to facilitate reunion with the minor;
+- Services offered to the parent to facilitate a reunion with the minor;

 - The degree to which the parent has complied with any court orders;